felys-lang/felys-lab/README.md

 ## Copyright

 - © All rights reserved by FelysNeko
-- Signet of Elysia © All rights reserved by miHoYo
+- Elysia's signet © All rights reserved by miHoYo

 ## Legal Statement